 For Women’s History Month, VA to Showcase Stories of 10 Women Veteran Athletes

-From distance runners to cyclists, the stories of 10 women Veteran athletes will be displayed at VA medical centers around the country in March, to coincide with Women’s History Month.
+WASHINGTON — From distance runners to cyclists, the stories of 10 women Veteran athletes will be displayed at U.S. Department of Veterans Affairs (VA) Medical Centers around the country in March, to coincide with Women’s History Month.

-In order to accomplish the Women Veteran Athletes Initiative, VA, with assistance from the Veterans Canteen Service, has partnered with Team Red, White & Blue, a nonprofit organization that advocates for Veterans.
+In order to accomplish the Women Veteran Athletes Initiative, VA’s Center for Women’s Veterans, with assistance from the Veterans Canteen Service, has partnered with Team Red, White & Blue, a nonprofit organization that advocates for Veterans.
 The Semper Fi Fund and Comcast are also supporting this initiative.

 “We are thrilled to be a part of this exhibition to celebrate these women and the role physical activity has played in their lives,” said Megan King, development director of Team Red, White & Blue.
 “Through this collaboration, we showcase the power of sport and its role in increasing Veterans’ life enrichment through enhanced physical, mental and emotional health.”

 The 10 women Veteran athletes represent all branches of the armed services, and were selected by VA and its partners.
 The women who will be featured in the initiative are: